Vasojevići: Culture

 The traditional clothing of the Vasojevići resembles that of other tribes of the Albanian-Montenegrin borderland.
-In particular, the woman's garment, a woolen bell-shaped skirt called oblaja or džupeleta (the latter came through Turkish from the Arabic jubba), is similar to the xhubleta worn by Albanian women from neighbouring Malisor tribes.
+In particular, the woman's garment, a woolen bell-shaped skirt called oblaja or džupeleta, is similar to the xhubleta worn by Albanian women from neighbouring Malisor tribes.
+Despite the efforts made to replace the Albanian traditional costumes with Montenegrin costumes in the 19th century, the women of the Vasojevići tribe preserved their traditional costume until the early 20th century.